-Technology and conveniences have made our lives much easier, but people sit a lot during the day (e.g., driving, working on a computer, watching TV).
-In 2012, only about 54% of Canadians 12 years and older said they were moderately active in their leisure time.
+Technology and things that help us do our work or chores faster have made our lives much easier.
+However, people sit a lot more during the day; for example, driving, working on a computer, or watching TV.
+In 2013 to 2014 slightly over half of Canadians, aged 12 years and older, said they were moderately active in their leisure time.
 This is a problem.
-Many people aren’t getting enough exercise to stay healthy.
+Many people aren’t moving enough to stay healthy.

 Being active will also:

 What activity appeals to you?
-Try to find an activity you enjoy doing by yourself or with others because you’ll be more likely to keep doing it.
+Try to find an activity you enjoy doing by yourself or with others.
+If you like what you’re doing you’ll probably keep doing it.
 Find out about activities in your community to try new things and learn new skills.

 Physical activity doesn’t have to be hard to be good for your body.
 If you don’t like going to a gym, do something outside or walk in a mall.

-Being active will give you a chance to meet people and connect with family and friends.
 Your time is one of the most precious gifts you can give your family.
-Spend more time outside with your partner and/or children.
-Enjoy fresh air and space by walking the dog, playing at a park, or teaching your children a game from your childhood.
-If the weather isn’t good, think about taking your children and their grandparents to a museum and walk through and listen to your parent’s stories.
+Spend more time outside with your partner and children.
+Walk the dog, play at a park, or teach your children a game from your childhood.
+These are all ways to enjoy fresh air and open space of the outdoors.
+If the weather isn’t good, think about taking your children and their grandparents to a museum.
+Walk through the displays and listen to their stories from the past.

-Group activities at a community or rec centre can give you social support and a place to feel like you belong.
-While getting exercise, you can also make new friends.
+Getting active can be a chance to make new friends.
+Group activities at a community or recreational (rec) centre can give you social support and a place to feel like you belong.
 Check out programs in your area and talk to your friends about activities that they do.

 Being active is safe for most people.
 Start slowly and work your way up.
-If you aren’t sure about how much activity you can do, talk to your doctor.
+If you aren’t sure about how much activity you can do, talk to your healthcare provider.

-Physical activity doesn’t need to be a chore.
+Physical activity doesn’t need to be dull or boring.
 Do activities you enjoy more often.
-You may be surprised how quickly you start to feel like you have more energy and feel stronger.
+You may be surprised how quickly you start to feel stronger and like you have more energy.

 Author: Chronic Disease Prevention, Alberta Health Services